-In the latest installment of the American Medical Association's health equity YouTube series, Dr. Aletha Maybank, chief health equity officer at the AMA, speaks with a panel of health equity advocates and trailblazers on their work to address the root causes of health inequity and the social determinants of health.
+In the May 28, 2020, Prioritizing Equity webinar, Aletha Maybank, MD, MPH, chief health equity officer at the AMA, speaks with a panel of health equity advocates and trailblazers on their work to address the root causes of health inequity and the social determinants of health.

 Aletha Maybank, MD, MPH, chief health equity officer, group vice president, Center for Health Equity, American Medical Association